 Inker: Adriana Di Benedeto

 Cover Artists: Adrian Syaf, Jay Leisten and Frank Martin

 Editors: Mark Paniccia, Daniel Ketchum, and Chris Robinson

 Editor-In-Chief: Axel Alonso

-Conclusion: This issue was big on action as we get a lot of fighting with the sentient sentinel.
+Conclusion: This issue was big on action as we got a lot of fighting with the sentient Sentinel.
 It is a brilliant idea to have it target all mutations, even simple genetic ones in humans.
 The art is still not doing it for me though and I hope we get a new artist for the next arc.
 Guggenheim keeps the Lydia Nance threat growing and I wonder if this is like one of those seeds that Claremont used to plant that pays off way down the line.
 Overall, an action packed decent issue with a helluva cliffhanger.